 Our mindset had changed

-Noticing this change to a minimalist mindset we’d experienced during our weekend getaway, got me thinking of the ways minimalism changes the way you think as you adopt a minimalist mindset.
+Noticing this change to a minimalist mindset we’d experienced during our weekend getaway, got me thinking of the other ways minimalism might change the way you think.

 The Minimalist Mindset Shift – 9 Ways Minimalism Changes The Way You Think